Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates

-As mentioned in Section \ref{subsec:Piecewise-deterministic-processe}, the continuous time trajectories can either be sampled at discrete times or integrated over time as in (\ref{eq:integrated-trajectory}).
-From Figure \ref{fig:RMSE-of-estimates}, it is evident that there is little difference in the high frequency ($\Delta=\pi/2$) sampling and continuous sampling.
-The efficiency deteriorates somewhat with more infrequent ($\Delta=\pi$) sampling (blue $\boxempty$).
-As will be clear in the next section, integration-based estimates (\ref{eq:integrated-trajectory}) require minimal additional numerical effort, and it seems advisable always to use these for moment calculations, whereas rather frequent samples should be used for other tasks.
+As mentioned in Section \ref{subsec:Piecewise-deterministic-processe}, the continuous time trajectories can either be sampled at discrete times (\ref{eq:discrete_samples}) or continuously (in practice integrated numerically within the ODE solver, see below for details) over time (\ref{eq:integrated-trajectory}), where the former may be thought of as a crude quadrature approximation to the latter.
+From Figure \ref{fig:RMSE-of-estimates}, it is evident that there is little difference in the high frequency ($\Delta=\pi/2$) discrete time sampling and continuous sampling.
+The efficiency deteriorates somewhat with more infrequent ($\Delta=\pi$) discrete sampling (blue $\boxempty$).
+As will be clear in the next section, continuous estimates (\ref{eq:integrated-trajectory}) require minimal additional numerical effort, and it seems advisable always to use these for moment calculations, whereas rather frequent discrete samples should be used for other tasks.

-The green triangles represent results obtained when sampling the process only at event times.
-Since the event rate is constant, this corresponds to the Randomized HMC \citep[modulus leap frog integration]{bou-rabee2017} using the same amount of Hamiltonian trajectory.
-It is seen that this method, which does not exploit the ``between-events'' trajectories, generally lead to inferior results relative to CTHMC.
-The exception is in the random walk-like domain, where frequent sampling occurs also under the Randomized HMC, but in this case the underlying process only slowly explores the target distribution.
+The green triangles represent results obtained when sampling the process only at event times using the same amount of Hamiltonian trajectory.
+It is seen that this practice, which does not exploit the ``between-events'' trajectories, generally lead to inferior results.
+The exception is in the random walk-like domain, where frequent events (and thus sampling) occur, but in this case the underlying process only slowly explores the target distribution.